beescoop/Obeesdoo/stock_move_view_line_order/readme/DESCRIPTION.rst

-Reverse the order stock move line order by from newest to oldest.
+Reverse the order of stock move lines to 'newest to oldest'.